• Skip to primary navigation

 • For dairy-free options, sear meat in oil instead of butter and eliminate butter from your gravy.

-• If you are following a low-carb diet you may want to serve seasoned cauliflower rice.
+• This dish can be served with Italian risotto or if you're following a low-carb diet you may want to serve seasoned cauliflower rice or creamy cauliflower mash.

 Nutrition